 During 2019, Copenhagen Fashion Week developed their Sustainability Action Plan 2020-2022 which was unveiled in January 2020: Reinventing Copenhagen Fashion Week – Reducing negative impacts, innovating our business model and accelerating industry change.
-It will be followed up with the Action Plan 2023-2025 is the continuation of our first strategy and follows the pillars: educate, reduce, accelerate.
+The new Action Plan 2023-2025 is the continuation of our first strategy and follows the pillars: educate, reduce, accelerate.

 The Action Plans present how Copenhagen Fashion Week aims to reduce its climate impact and resource consumption while fostering partnerships and driving sustainability efforts in the industry through the Sustainability Requirements.

 Copenhagen Fashion Week annually reports on our sustainability efforts based on the targets set in the current Action Plan.
 It showcases our commitments, challenges and ambitions in living up to our strategy, discussing the barriers we faced and our plans to overcome them to progress in the future.
 This report is important to us as it gives us the opportunity to reflect on the past year, fulfils our ambition to be transparent and creates a possibility for knowledge sharing and conversation.

 The Sustainability Requirements introduce a minimum set of standards that all CPHFW show schedule brands must comply with by 2023.